Home

 What is the cost of eating out in Belgium?

-Eating out in Belgium can be expensive, especially in larger cities.
-A meal at an inexpensive restaurant may cost between €15 and €25 per person, while a meal for two people at a mid-range restaurant in Belgium can range from €50 to €100.
+Dining out in Belgium can be relatively expensive.
+A meal at an inexpensive restaurant generally costs between €15 and €25 per person, while a mid-range meal for two can range from €50 to €100.

 How much does it cost to live in Brussels?